 INVESTIGATE how campaigns for social justice in Melbourne have taken different forms such as petitions, elections, marches, moratoriums, strikes, referendums, architecture, postal surveys, public art, sport, street art even armed rebellion (Eureka) and insurrection (Ned Kelly).

 FIND OUT issues that have spurred Melburnians to campaign for justice such as the women’s vote, equal pay, climate, detention, eight-hour day, homelessness, racism, disability, gender equality, crime, transportation, reconciliation, taxation, war, and artistic freedom.

 AN IDENTITY of a Melburnian that has influenced social justice is provided to each student during the tour.

-We travel from Federation Square to Chinatown over a 2-2.5 hour period (or any period requested).
+We travel from Federation Square through the central city over a two-hour (students) or 2.5 hour (adults) period or any time period requested.
 Tours normally start from Federation Square.
-Locations can include the Nicholas building, Hosier Lane, Manchester Unity, Ross House, Womens Centre, Melbourne Town Hall, Exhibition Street, Lt Bourke Street, KPMG, 50 Lonsdale, Athenaeum, town square and others depending on the day and times.
+Locations may include St Pauls, Flinders Station, Federation Square, Koorie Heritage Trust, Nicholas building, Hosier Lane, Manchester Unity, Ross House, Womens Centre, Melbourne Town Hall, Howie Place, Lt Bourke Street, 50 Lonsdale, Athenaeum Theatre, and others depending on the day and times.

-‘Melbourne Walks, led by Meyer Eidelson, offers a superb introduction to the history of protest and justice issues in the City of Melbourne.
-Our tour was characterised by impressive and comprehensive knowledge, high levels of student engagement, good humour and practical concern for our (high school) students on a warmish afternoon.
+‘Melbourne Walks offers a superb introduction to the history of protest and justice issues in the City of Melbourne.
+Our school tour was characterised by impressive and comprehensive knowledge, high levels of student engagement, good humour and practical concern for our students on a warmish afternoon.
 I am very comfortable in giving Melbourne Walks my unreserved endorsement.’
-Allan Ansell O.D., Sacred Heart College, Geelong, November 2015.
+Sacred Heart College, Geelong.